-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-I found the incredible pontoon of Sorido Bay Resort, which leads you to the blue hole in the middle of the coral.
+I found the incredible pontoon of the Sorido Bay Resort, which leads you to the blue hole in the middle of the coral.

 I found "my" white sand beach, fringed with greenery.

 The neighboring islet, with its small house on stilts, made of wood and woven palms, planted on the sandbar that rises and falls with the tides, is still there, just across the street.

 And then I found some friends.
 Jimmy and Julia, current managers of the resort, welcome me with big smiles.
 Nathan, my favorite diving guide, is there too, and will accompany me underwater during my stay.

 Ah!
 Raja Ampat!
 A really exceptional destination.
 Still virgin, isolated.
 Not easy to go there, not easy to leave.
 I will tell you all about it in a next post...